Subscribe to Jekyll Casts

 A lot of this processing can be eliminated by using a cache which means when a page is processed, it will save a copy for future requests.
 However this adds extra complexity and another point of failure.

-We can also perform some optimizations like minification to speed up the site but are usually done on-the-fly.
+We can also perform some optimizations like minification to speed up the site but these are usually done on-the-fly.

 There are only static files and a web server on our server, there’s nothing dynamic that can be exploited.
 It’s still possible to access the server if a hacker can find a vulnerability in the web server but the risk is greatly reduced.